jamii/jamii.github.com/_posts/2017-11-22-staged-interpreters-in-rust.md

 type Staged = Box<Fn() -> Value>
 ```

 But we actually need a bit more information to build these efficiently.
 Remember we want to know the type of things ahead of time so that we don't have to check on every loop.
-So we need to pull the tag out of function itself:
+So we need to pull the tag out of the `Value` and wrap the entire closure:

 ``` rust
 enum Staged {